 - One of the many stressful consequences of a disability is that you may have to dip into your retirement savings to pay medical your bills.
 SmartAsset’s retirement calculator can help you make sure you’re still on track.
 Just enter the necessary information, and the calculator will give you a customized monthly savings target.

 - If you’re worried about the financials of your recovery or you just want some peace of mind, you should talk with a financial advisor.
-SmartAsset’s free advisor matching tool can pair you with up to three qualified advisors in your area.
-A financial advisor can help deal with the financial side of things so you can focus on your health.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 Photo credit: ©iStock.com/Halfpoint, ©iStock.com/JohnnyGreig, ©iStock.com/jacoblund